Hen Capel Lligwy

 The oldest parts of the chapel include the stonework around the south door.
 The west end still retains its gable-end bellcote.
 The chapel remained in use throughout the medieval period, but finally fell into disuse in the 18th century and was finally abandoned.

-It was used as a chapel ease for the church in Brynrefail about a mile away.
+It was used as a chapel of ease for the church in Brynrefail about a mile away.
 At one end of the chapel is an underground burial vault, with steps leading down into the earth.
 Presumably, this was used for burials, but no trace of any such burials remain.

 The vault was built by the Pierce Lloyd family of Plas Lligwy, the local landowners, after they took control of the church as a private family chapel in the 16th century.
 It is now in the care of Cadw, Welsh Heritage.